 - a.
 Identification of the basic scope and needs of the project or contract; - b.
 The expected cost range; - c.
 Methodology that will be used to evaluate the Statement of Qualifications (SOQ) - d.
 Significant factors that the agency expects to consider in evaluating qualifications, including technical design and construction expertise, acceptable safety record, and all other non-price related factors - e.
-And any other information deemed necessary by the contracting agency to inform interested parties of the contracting opportunity a.
-The scope, expected cost range, and other information deemed necessary by the County to inform interested parties of the opportunity;

-(3) Request for Proposal (RFP) Process
+And any other information deemed necessary by the contracting agency to inform interested parties of the contracting opportunity - (3) Request for Proposal (RFP) Process